2bttns/2bttns/packages/cli/README.md

 # Create example seed data (Games, Tags, GameObjects, and an example App Secret) in your database
 ## Seed the specified database using the -d flag
+## IMPORTANT: The database must be migrated via `2bttns-cli db migrate` before seeding, or else the seed will fail.
 $ 2bttns-cli db seed -d <database-url>

 ## If you have set the db.url config value, you can omit the -d flag